GlennWSo/resume/content/_index.md

 ## About Me
 ---

-I'm a mechanical engineer and a system developer.
+I'm a mechanical engineer and a software developer.
 My multidisciplinary background helps me understand the needs and challenges that people of different backgrounds face.
 This makes me an excellent problem-solver and team-player.